Differential Motion Evolution for Fine-Grained Motion Deformation in Unsupervised Image Animation: Experiments

 \paragraph{Image Animation} We also report both quantitative (Tab.~\ref{tab: all}) and qualitative comparisons (Fig.~\ref{fig: anim}) for the image animation task.
 For each dataset, we randomly generated 200 pairs of videos containing difference identities as source-driving pairs.
-On all eight datasets, our approach outperforms the state-of-the-art.
-Particularly, our approach achieves clear improvements in \texttt{CSIM}, which reflects how well the identity is preserved in the generated video compared to the source image.
+On all nine datasets, \texttt{DiME} outperforms the state-of-the-art.
+Particularly, it achieves clear improvements in \texttt{CSIM}, which reflects how well the identity is preserved in the generated video compared to the source image.
 This result could be observed qualitatively in Fig.~\ref{fig: anim}.
-In fact, we could observe that both FOMM \cite{Siarohin_2019_NeurIPS} and AA \cite{Siarohin_2021_CVPR} find it difficult to transfer the motion in the driving frame, which causes clear identity changes in the generated images.
-In contrast, our approach is able to transfer the motion better while preserving the source identity well.
+In fact, we could observe that both \texttt{FOMM} \cite{Siarohin_2019_NeurIPS} and \texttt{AA} \cite{Siarohin_2021_CVPR} find it difficult to transfer the motion in the driving frame, which causes clear identity changes in the generated images.
+In contrast, \texttt{DiME} is able to transfer the motion and preserve the source identity better.

+Similar to video reconstruction (Sec.~\ref{sec: reconstruction}), additional reference images only marginally improve the animation performances of baseline models (\texttt{FOMM}, \texttt{AA}), while \texttt{DiME} outperforms all the compared models on all datasets.

-\paragraph{Model Generality} We further explore the model generality of all approaches.
-Specifically, we are interested in how all the various approaches compare, when trained on one specific dataset but tested on a different dataset (Fig.~\ref{fig: vox_mgif_gen}).
-We show the reconstruction results for models that were trained on \texttt{VoxCeleb} (face) dataset, but tested on \texttt{Nemo} (face) dataset, \texttt{MGif} (cartoons) dataset (Tab.~\ref{tab: gen_all}).
-As demonstrated in Tab.~\ref{tab: gen_all}, our approach achieves significant improvements across all metrics.
-Note that when tested on \texttt{Nemo} dataset, our model trained on \texttt{VoxCeleb} dataset even outperforms the state-of-the-art models originally trained on \texttt{Nemo} dataset (see Tab.~\ref{tab: all}).
-As illustrated in Fig.~\ref{fig: vox_mgif_gen}, when tested on domains different from \texttt{VoxCeleb} (human face dataset), both FOMM \cite{Siarohin_2019_NeurIPS} and AA \cite{Siarohin_2021_CVPR} struggle to preserve the source identities of cartoon animals.
+\paragraph{Zero-shot Motion Transfer} We further explore the generality of \texttt{DiME}, and compare its zero-shot motion transfer performance with the state-of-the-art approaches.
+Specifically, we are interested in the scenario where models are trained on one dataset but tested on an another dataset with different object category that has \textit{not} been seen during training (Fig.~\ref{fig: vox_mgif_gen}).
+We have already compared the reconstruction results for models that were trained on \texttt{VoxCeleb} (human faces) dataset~(Tab.~\ref{tab: all}), here, we use the same models trained from \texttt{VoxCeleb} but test them on \texttt{Nemo} (haman faces) and \texttt{MGif} (cartoons) dataset (Tab.~\ref{tab: gen_all}).
+As illustrated in Tab.~\ref{tab: gen_all}, \texttt{DiME} achieves significant improvements across all metrics over the state-of-the-art models.
+Note that on \texttt{Nemo} dataset, \texttt{DiME} that trained on \texttt{VoxCeleb} dataset even outperforms the state-of-the-art models that are specifically trained on \texttt{Nemo} dataset (see Tab.~\ref{tab: all}).
+As shown in Fig.~\ref{fig: vox_mgif_gen}, when tested on doma ins different from \texttt{VoxCeleb} (human faces), both \texttt{FOMM} \cite{Siarohin_2019_NeurIPS} and \texttt{AA} \cite{Siarohin_2021_CVPR} struggle to preserve the source identities of cartoon animals.